zaid-devel/Learning_React/01/Readme.md

 ![useState](https://i.ibb.co/t39VDJg/Screenshot-2024-11-14-212624.png)

-# Exercise 8: Styling Components in React
+# Exercise 9: Mastering useState in React

-this exercise, you'll learn how to use the useState hook for managing state in various scenarios, including basic usage, arrays, objects, and arrays of objects.
+this exercise, we learn how to use the useState hook for managing state in various scenarios, including basic usage, arrays, objects, and array of objects.

 _Step 1: Basic Usage of useState_

 1. Create a new file called Counter.jsx
 2. Inside this file, create a functional component called Counter.
-3. Use UseState to manage a simple counter state.
+3. Use useState to manage a simple counter state.
     - Initialize the state with a value of 0.
     - Create a button to increment the counter by 1 when clicked.
     - Display the current value of the counter.

 _Step 2: useState with an Array of Data_
-1. Create a new fle called TodoL ist.
-Js
+1. Create a new fle called TodoList.jsx
 2. Inside this file, create a functional component called TodoList.
 3. Use useState to manage an array of todo items.
     - Initialize the state with an empty array.
-    - Create a form to add new todo items to the lst.
+    - Create a form to add new todo items to the list.
-    - Display the lst of todo items.
+    - Display the list of todo items.

 _Step 3: useState with an Object of Data_
-1. Create a new file called Profile. jsx
+1. Create a new file called Profile.jsx
 2. Inside this file, create a functional component called Profile.
 3. Use useState to manage an object with user profile information.
     - Initialize the state with an object containing name and age.